 Database changed

 Each following line creates a column by [name] [type of data]****[limit].
-In this example we're creating columns which accept alphanumeric characters, up to a maximum of the the number specified.
+In this example we're creating columns that accept alphanumeric characters, up to a maximum of the the number specified.

 Go ahead and check out what you've done: